 - 2.1 It is a requirement under the Localism Act 2011 that all Councils adopt a Code of Conduct and that the Code adopted must be based upon the Nolan Principles of Conduct in Public Life.
-The current Members' Code of Conduct ("the Code") for Maidstone Borough Council is set out in the Constitution. - 2.2 The Localism Act 2011 requirement to adopt a Code of Conduct also applied to all the Parish Councils.
+The current Members' Code of Conduct ("the Code") for Maidstone Borough Council is set out in the Constitution. - 2.2 The Localism Act 2011 requirement to adopt a Code of Conduct also applied to all Parish Councils.
 Most Parish Councils in the Maidstone area have adopted a similar Code of Conduct to the Borough Council, based on a Kent wide model.
-A few Parish Councils have adopted their own particular Code. - 2.3 Under the Localism Act 2011 Maidstone Borough Council is responsible for dealing with any complaints made under the various Codes of Conduct throughout the Maidstone area. - 2.4 The Constitution stipulates that oversight of Code of Conduct complaints is part of the remit of the Audit, Governance and Standards Committee. - 2.5 As part of the Committee's oversight function it is agreed that the Monitoring Officer will provide reports on complaints to the Audit, Governance and Standards Committee.
-It should be noted that the Localism Act 2011 repealed the requirement to publish decision notices; therefore in providing the update to the Committee the names of the complainant and the Councillor complained about are both kept confidential in accordance with the Data Protection Act 2018.
+A few Parish Councils have adopted their own particular Code. - 2.3 The Local Government Association (the LGA) prepared a model Code of Conduct following recommendations made by the Committee on Standards in Public Life which is an independent, advisory, non-governmental public body funded by the Cabinet Office.
+The consultation on the draft member code of conduct ran for a 10 weeks period from Monday 8 June until Monday 17 August.
+The monitoring officer made representations for the consultation period to be extended but a response was not received from the LGA.
+The LGA is currently reviewing the consultation responses and will finalise the model Code.
+Most Code of Conducts adopted by district and parish councils within Kent are modelled on the Kent County Council Code of Conduct.
+Further work will need to be undertaken to review the Council's Code of Conduct following completion of the model Code of Conduct and action taken by KCC.

-- 2.6 Since the last report to this Committee on 16th September 2019 there have been 2 new Parish Council complaints as follows: - Allegation of failure to disclosure a pecuniary interest to the Monitoring Officer within the permitted timeframe.
-The complaint is currently under consideration. - Allegation of bullying and bringing the Member's office into disrepute.
-The complaint is currently under consideration. - 2.7 There have been no complaints made against a Borough Councillor.
+- 2.4 Under the Localism Act 2011 Maidstone Borough Council is responsible for dealing with any complaints made under the various Codes of Conduct throughout the Maidstone area. - 2.5 The Constitution stipulates that oversight of Code of Conduct complaints is part of the remit of the Audit, Governance and Standards Committee. - 2.6 As part of the Committee's oversight function it is agreed that the Monitoring Officer will provide reports on complaints to the Audit, Governance & Standards Committee.
+It should be noted that the Localism Act 2011 repealed the requirement to publish decision notices; therefore in providing the update to the Committee the names of the complainant and the Councillor complained about are both kept confidential in accordance with the Data Protection Act 2018. - 2.7 Since the last report to this Committee on 16 March 2020 3 existing Parish Council complaints have been concluded as follows: - Allegation related to a disclosable pecuniary interest.
+Informal resolution completed with written apology and training and policy suggestions to the Parish Council. - Allegation of bullying and bringing office in to disrepute.
+Informal resolution completed with written apology and training and policy suggestions to the Parish Council. - Allegation of bullying and bringing office into disrepute.
+Local assessment criteria applied so no further action taken.
+Complaint rejected.